echicken/node-ax25/README.md

 [node-serialport](https://github.com/voodootikigod/node-serialport)

 The node-ax25 module is made to interface with a KISS TNC over a serial port.
 (It would, however, be possible to use it with another kind of interface.)
-If you follow the installation instructions above, npm will attempt to install the 'serialport' module as a dependency.
-Installation of the 'serialport' module can be a bit tricky depending on the specifics of your system; if you run into problems, be sure to read the installation instructions on the [node-serialport](https://github.com/voodootikigod/node-serialport) project page.
+When you run *npm install*, the required [node-serialport](https://github.com/voodootikigod/node-serialport) module will be installed automatically.

+####Compatibility

+[ax25.kissTNC](#ax25.kissTNC) should work with any KISS TNC, and has been tested with several different models.

+Yes, [ax25.kissTNC](#ax25.kissTNC) has been tested and found to work with [soundmodem](http://soundmodem.vk4msl.yi.org/), which emulates a KISS TNC.

 ---